 This takes ad dollars away from stations that would reinvest them in serving the community and diverts them to the Tech Giants.
 For example, local broadcasters see at best a little more than half of the revenue from video ads on YouTube, and Facebook reportedly offers the same revenue share for instream ads.

-And because of the size and power of Big Tech, these policies are almost always "take-it-or-leave-it."
+And because of the size and power of Big Tech, their policies are almost always "take-it-or-leave-it."
 Even though they disadvantage local stations, there is little power to negotiate with the Tech Giants because broadcasters would lose access to hundreds of millions of consumers if they simply declined to publish their content on these platforms.

 This overwhelming power was on full display recently when Facebook chose to block all news content from Australia to avoid compensating news publishers in that country.
 They later reversed the decision, but it was too late Facebook had already shown its true colors and abused its dominant market power.